-In fact, some depictions of him have 1000 arms and others are limited to 4 arms.
+In fact, some depictions of Avalokiteshvara have 1000 arms and others are limited to 2 arms.
 Additionally, he is sometimes depicted with 11 heads so he can better hear and see the suffering of all sentient beings.
 Until his goal is achieved he will serve to fill the gap between Shakyamuni Buddha and the Buddha of the future – Maitreya.
 Indeed, Avalokiteshvara is the most venerable and well known of all Mahayana Buddhist gods.

 “Om A Ra Pa Tsa Na Dhih”

-Indeed, Manjushri is believed to represent the Buddha’s wisdom.
+Manjushri is believed to represent the Buddha’s wisdom.
 The power of wisdom is used to gently annihilate ignorance and delusion so practitioners can achieve spiritual realization.

 Manjushri resides in his pure land of Vimala which is believed to have a terrestrial presence on Mt Wutai in northern China.
 As a result, it is possible for worldly beings to visualize Manjushri as he sits in his earthly bodhimanda.

 The recitation of Manjushri’s mantra is believed to enhance speech, increase memory capacity and sharpness of mind.
 The origins of Manjushri lie in the Prajnaparamita Sutta and he is quite popular with intellectuals.